 Dywity lies on the route of Nicolaus Copernicus's business trips.
 The astronomer visited the current Dywity commune during his two stays in Olsztyn.
 He settled new settlers in ten local villages.
 In addition to Dywity, they were: Brąswałd,.....
 Read more

-Nicolaus Copernicus already visited the Warmian chapter in Olsztyn in 1511.
-One of the many tasks assigned to him by the chapter was to perform the duties of administrator of its assets.
-Because of all these tasks, the scholar lived in the.....
+In Olsztyn, Nicolaus Copernicus visited the Warmia Chapter as early as in 1511.
+One of the many tasks assigned to him by the Chapter was to fulfil the duties of its administrator.
+In connection with this function, the scholar resided in the chapter castle.....
 Read more

 There are no documents confirming the stay of Nicolaus Copernicus in Olsztynek.
 However, you can see several buildings in the town that are from the same period as the great astronomer.
 Olsztynek obtained city rights in 1359.
 It developed at the.....
 Read more